Digital Currency Group: Genesis Global Capital

-Genesis is a cryptocurrency trading, lending, and asset custody platform, targeting institutional clients and high net worth individuals.
-They claim to have been the first Bitcoin cryptocurrency desk, launched in 2013.
+Launched in 2013 by DCG, Genesis is a cryptocurrency trading, lending, and asset custody platform, targeting institutional clients and high net worth individuals.
+They claim to have been the first Bitcoin cryptocurrency desk.

 Genesis acquired the London-based cryptocurrency custodial company Volt in early 2020.
 Genesis' sister company Grayscale Investments had been holding its cryptocurrency assets with the company Xapo, which had been acquired by Genesis' rival Bitcoin trading company Coinbase in 2019.
 News media speculated that Genesis' cryptocurrency custody would be transferred away from Coinbase and made internal to Greyscale after completion of the Volt acquisition.

-In late June and early July 2022, Genesis publicly disclosed that it was exposed to hundreds of millions of dollars in losses from loans to both the Hong Kong based cryptocurrency lender Babel Finance and the bankrupt cryptocurrency hedge fund Three Arrows Capital (3AC), and that its parent company DCG had taken on some of Genesis' debts in order to keep the company afloat.
-On August 17, 2022, CEO Michael Moro resigned from his position.
-Genesis Trading announced that he would be serving in an advisory position to help with the transition while COO Derar Islim took over his duties as interim CEO.
+In late June and early July 2022, Genesis publicly disclosed that it was exposed to hundreds of millions of dollars in losses from loans to both the Hong Kong-based cryptocurrency lender Babel Finance and the bankrupt cryptocurrency hedge fund Three Arrows Capital (3AC), and that its parent company DCG had taken on some of Genesis' debts in order to keep the company afloat.
+On August 17, 2022, Genesis CEO Michael Moro resigned to serve in an advisory position, while Chief Operating Officer (COO) Derar Islim became interim CEO.
+On November 1, 2022, it was reported that Mark Murphy had been promoted from DCG's COO to president and had dismissed 10% of the DCG staff.
+On November 16, Genesis abruptly halted all Bitcoin withdrawals and loan applications for their customers, following FTX's bankruptcy filing.
+The next morning, Wall Street Journal reported that it had obtained confidential documents stating that Genesis had an "ongoing run on deposits".

-On January 19, 2023, Genesis Global Capital, Genesis Global Holdco and Genesis Asia Pacific filed for Chapter 11 bankruptcy protection, citing over 100,000 creditors and liabilities of between $1 billion and $10 billion.
+On January 19, 2023, Genesis Global Capital filed for Chapter 11 bankruptcy protection. with the unit continuing to undergo proceedings through 2023.

-On February 6, 2023, Genesis Global Holdco announced an agreement in principle with DCG and creditors of Genesis Global Capital.
-The agreement, which is subject to bankruptcy court approval, will see DCG give its equity interest in Genesis Global Trading (GGT) to Genesis Global Holdco.
-DCG will also refinance its loans from Genesis and exchange its existing $1.1 billion promissory note for convertible preferred stock issued by DCG.